 It is accepted Muslim tradition that the Prophet Muhammad (s) was born in the month of Rabi al-Awwal, the third month of the Hijri or Islamic calendar.
 What is not accepted Muslim tradition is whether or not Muslims should commemorate the Prophet’s(s) birth.
 For some African Americans, specifically those who are converts or the children and grandchildren of converts, “Mawlid” or commemorating the birth of Prophet Muhammad (s) can seem like a “foreign” practice, as in something they do “overseas.”
 Alternatively, Mawlid can also be regarded as something that is way too close to home—as a practice akin to Christmas that can lead to problematic behaviors and/or beliefs.
 Yet for other African Americans, of a range of ethnic and religious backgrounds, Mawlid is celebrated because it is understood as part of a long accepted tradition of honoring the Prophet Muhammad (s).

-As the month of Rabi al-Awwal comes to a close, we curated a few perspectives from African American Muslims on the practice of the Mawlid: a brief commentary by the late Imam WD Mohammed, excerpts from an article by Imam Zaid Shakir (you can read the full text here), a quote from a khutbah by Shaykh Abdullah Ali (you can listen to entire khutbah here) and a message on Mawlid as a time for Muslim unity by Shaykh Jafar Muhibullah.
+As the month of Rabi al-Awwal comes to a close, we curated a few perspectives from African American Muslims on the practice of the Mawlid: a brief commentary by the late Imam WD Mohammed, excerpts from an article by Imam Zaid Shakir (you can read the full text here), and a message on Mawlid as a time for Muslim unity by Shaykh Jafar Muhibullah.
 We end with two musical selections: a rendition of the Burda by Noorul Isqh in Islamville, South Carolina and a song by the California-based artist, Tyson Amir.* We conclude with these songs because they represent what is agreed upon, the honor and esteem upon which all Muslims regard the final messenger sent from God as a mercy to all the worlds, the Prophet Muhammad, salla allahu alaihi wa alihi wa salaam.

 Celebrating The Prophet Muhammad’s Birthday